 Entering Unicode Characters

 Of course, the input of more than 100,000 possible Unicode characters can not easily be done with a button on a conventional keyboard because keyboards can provide only a small selection of the most common characters - for all other characters there is simply no room.
 But what do you have to do, if you want to enter the other characters, too?
 There are several possibilities that are presented below.
 Regardless of which method you use, the outcome always depends on whether there is a glyph available in the font you use.
-In the section Fonts, you can read some information regarding this problem.
+In the section about fonts, you can read some information regarding this issue.

 - Input by using the Character Code